area55git/synesthesia/README.md

 [![coverage status][coverage-badge]][coverage-url]
 [![greenkeeper][greenkeeper-badge]][greenkeeper-url]

-> convert images, audio and text into eachother
+> convert images, audio and text into each other

 ## Usage